twiddler/deputui/README.md

 Reviewing version updates of NPM dependencies can be quite tedious.
 Run `pnpm outdated`, go to the repositories, the release tags, and hunt down the relevant ones.
 That's no fun. 🙁

-When dependencies follow the semver semantics properly, we know that
+When dependencies follow the semver semantics properly, then:

 - **Major versions** have breaking changes.
 Migrating to that version might take minutes or days.
 These are released infrequently.
 - **Minor versions** have new features.
 We want to review those and see whether we can use the new features in our own code.
 These are released regularly.